-I walked into the supermarket and immediately my senses, which were dialled up to a thousand, overwhelmed me.
-My thoughts raced with delusions and I wondered the aisles at a loss, paranoia confounding me.
-I couldn't remember what I had walked in for.
-After what must have been fifteen minutes I made my way out, handing my helper his tenner back.
-I'm sorry, I said, tears welling up.
+I walked into the supermarket and my senses, dialled up to a thousand, completely overwhelmed me.
+My mind raced with delusions and I wandered the aisles at a loss, deafening paranoia shrieking in my head.
+I had no idea what I had walked in for.
+After what must have been fifteen endless minutes I made my way out, handing my helper his tenner back.
+I'm sorry, I said, tears falling.
 I can't do it.

 It's okay, it's okay... he said.
 He looked me up and down.
 I think you need to go home, sweetheart.